bijanbina/Assistant/README.md

 It exercise google translate as it core side to traslate selected text, ask for better translation and if it's not already in the "phrase book" prompt for append in database.

 ## Installation
-1. Rename "AccountInfo_sample.sh" to "AccountInfo.sh".
+1. Rename "AccountInfo_sample.sh" to "AccountInfo.sh" and update cookie value.
-2. get Cookie and phrasebook path by sniff http request. you can do that by press ctrl+shift+q in Firefox
+	you can get your Google account cookie by sniff http request in your browser, in Firefox it can be done by press ctrl+shift+q.
-3. Replace AccountInfo data with your cookie and url value.
-4. Compile Qt project
+2. Compile Qt project
-5. Add Assistant to your start up list ( I guarantee that it will be a quiet boy :) )
+3. Add Assistant to your start up list ( I guarantee that it will be a quiet boy :) )
-7. Create a shortcut for Script/Translate.sh.
+4. Create a shortcut for Script/Translate.sh.

 	if you like to map it to your mouse button first create xbind configuration file by `xbindkeys --defaults > ~/.xbindkeysrc`